Crowdsourcing Design and the Bargain Basement

 For clients, the availability of cheap, pre-made templates or to be able to post a job and have people submit, for free, concepts until they like one might seem like a dream come true.
 Let me just point out quickly why it’s not:

 - You have very little to no interaction with the designer.
 This is a large part of the design process and it’s worth paying for a professional to guide you and listen to your input during the process (by the way, design is a process that requires skill and talent, it’s not a commodity).
-With these services you may never actually see what you truly want, and end up just settling.
+With these bargain basement services, you may never actually see what you truly want, and end up just settling.
 Would you, “just settle” in other areas of your business?

 - Buying a cheap, ready-made template does not differentiate your business in the marketplace.
 Unique IS valuable.
 If 500 other businesses are using the same template (especially if they’re in your industry – and note that most template sites are categorized by industry) imagine what a potential web-surfing customer might do after seeing 10 very similar, if not exact, websites?
 Remember the old saying about first impressions?
 You have about 3 seconds to make one on the web.